 If you willingly pay an annual fee for a credit card that earns air miles (most reward cards do come with a hefty price), you might want to re-think that decision.
 The problem is airlines are changing the rules to shorten the time before miles expire.
-So sneaky!
 But for now, you need to protect those precious miles you’ve accumulated.

 Use ’em or lose ’em

 It’s not easy to rack up 38,000 air miles.
 Either you have to actually put $38,000 on a qualifying credit card or fly a lot on that airline, which is how I earn miles.
 Having enough miles in my account to actually book a free trip someday was like a trophy to me.
 But knowing the miles were about to evaporate got me thinking in a new way.